See our Closure FAQ for more information.

 Any Maricopa County resident, business owner, or property owner.
 As of April 11, 2018, any resident of the Town of Queen Creek can get a Maricopa County Library Card without additional fee.

-To get a new library card, you must come into one of our libraries in person.
+MCLD is currently restricting public access to our libraries during the COVID-19 crisis.
+If you would like a library card, please come in during Pop-In Pickup hours or use Book-A-Librarian in order to schedule a video conference call to set up your account.
 You’ll need photo identification, and proof of Maricopa County or Town of Queen Creek residence, business ownership, or property ownership.

 Upon registration, customers are issued a permanent borrower card.
 By accepting the card, the customer agrees to follow all Maricopa County Library District policies and regulations.

 Library cards are free for Maricopa County or Town of Queen Creek residents, business owners, and property owners.

 Children under 18 years of age can get a library card if the parent or guardian and child are both present during the registration process and provide the required information.
 Students in grades 6-12 can get a student library card with a current school ID.
 Parents/guardians can authorize or restrict access to DVDs for the child at the time of registration.

 Non-Residents may purchase a library card with full borrowing privileges for $25 (for six months) or $50 (for 12 months).

 Maricopa County Libraries are funded with taxpayer dollars.
 People who don’t live or own property in Maricopa County or the Town of Queen Creek do not pay those taxes and so there is a fee for them to access our services.
 Read more.

 All library cards must be renewed every year.
 If your home/business/property address hasn’t changed when it’s time to renew, and you don’t owe more than $10 in fees, you can renew online at mcldaz.org/renew.